nhemnt/MERN-playground/mongo/queries.md

 ## Atomicity
 write operation is atomic on the level of a single document, even if the operation modifies multiple embedded documents within a single document.

+## Importing Data

+mongoimport file_path -d database_name -c collection_name --jsonArray --drop

+--jsonArray  - telling mongoDb json is array
+--drop - if collection is there then drop and update all data else by default data is appended